 Fig. Cross-section of impedance tube showing variation of pressure as a function of distance from the specimen.

 Recent studies have shown that enriching coating materials with hollow ceramic microspheres leads to a considerable improvement in sound absorption properties.
 Here are the keyfindings:

-The mass density decreases by 40% as the volume fraction of the cenospheres increases to 70%.
+The mass density of the material decreases by 40% when the volume fraction of cenospheres increases to 70%.